Birth Options In Newcastle and the Lower Hunter

 Data based on reports of selected first time mothers aged 20-34.
 Sourced from NSW Health official data.

-It is interesting to note that amongst the 20-34 year age group of first time mums, there is a private/public hospital statewide difference in birth outcomes in NSW.
-While it can be worthwhile for some families, paying for health insurance and private care does not guarantee more “control” over your birth experience if you are seeking a certain type of birth.
+It is interesting to note that amongst the 20-34 year age group of low-risk first time mums, there is a private/public hospital statewide difference in birth outcomes in NSW and Australia-wide.
+While it can be worthwhile for some families, paying for health insurance and private obstetric care does not always guarantee more “control” over your birth experience.
+This is especially true if you are seeking an intervention-free birth (because private hospital staff are most used to facilitating medically managed births), or you know that your babies will need NICU or other high-level care post-birth (because these are provided in major public hospitals, not the smaller private ones).

 % of births in 2019